archithadge/Driver-alertness-detection-system/README.md

 # Driver-alertness-detection-system
-Used libraries are opencv,numpy,pygame etc.
-Plays beep sound when eye closes for some time.
+This is a python project which plays beep sound when person's eye closes for some time.It is based on Python 3,Opencv,Numpy and pygame.
+Clone the whole folder and run it.
+Please contribute.